 Property (Collateral) / Appraisal

-real estate, usually has to be worth at least twice as much as your loan
+The collateral, the real estate, usually has to be worth a certain

 What is the value?
-Check both the comparable sales and the comparable listings in the area.
-You’ll need to obtain a list of ALL
+Some investors check both the comparable sales

+comparable listings in the area.
+You may be able to obtain a list of ALL

 recent sales in the area and ALL recent listings.
-Be careful of sellers of trust
+Be careful of the use

-deed investments or appraisers who provide only selected comparables that indicate
+of only selected comparables that indicate a higher value.

-Sources for lists of sales can be a title insurance company, the county recorder, and real estate brokers.
+Sources for lists of sales can be title insurance companies, county recorders, and real estate brokerages, among others.

-printout of comparable sales from the provider, like the title
+Some investors obtain the actual printout of comparable sales from the provider, such as the title company.